FlaccidFacade/fast-api-podman/README.md

 ### Add Registries

-Edit configuration file to add list of usable registries
+Edit configuration file (/etc/containers/registries.conf) to add list of usable registries.
+Also, there are some different tags you can use to skirt some 'security'.
+For example:
+> unqualified-search-registries=["docker.io","localhost:5000"]

 ## Create API Image  - [FastAPI Docs](https://fastapi.tiangolo.com/deployment/docker/)
 These steps were carried out in the API section of this repository and used podman instead of docker. so don't forget to